• Skip to primary navigation

 There's a reason lemon and poppy seeds are a classic combination.
 Lemon's bright citrus notes complement poppy seeds' nutty, floral flavor.
 And when the two meet in moist and tender cake batter, magic happens.

-This cake could hardly be easier to make.
-The batter is whisked up in a single bowl and baked in a pan in under an hour.
+This gluten-free lemon poppy seed cake could hardly be easier to make.
+The batter gets whisked up in a single bowl and baked in a pan in under an hour.
 It's a casual cake that's quick to whip up on a weeknight.
 It makes enough to share with a small gathering or family but it doubles easily to feed a crowd.

 As with all of my recipes, I use a blend of gluten-free flours to add big flavor and create the perfect fluffy & tender texture without the use of any gums.
 You can find more info about baking with alternative grains and flours in my cookbook.

-Now let's make GF lemon poppy seed cake!
+Now let's make cake!

 Cake ingredients are arranged prettily on a gray plaster surface.